Frequently Asked Questions About the Science Undergraduate Laboratory Internship Program

 "This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists (WDTS) under the Science Undergraduate Laboratory Internship (SULI) program."

-Q: Why is DOE involved in education?
+Q: Why is DOE involved in workforce development and education?

 A: For more than 60 years, DOE has supported the education and training of scientists, engineers, and technology specialists to maintain the scientific and technical workforce needed to address DOE's and nation's complex challenges in energy, national security, the environment, and discovery science.